 Accenture evaluates its suppliers and supply chain risks annually through a Sustainability Assessment (which forms part of our Sustainable Procurement Hub) and streamlines the process of collecting environmental, social and governance data (including in relation to human rights), while improving user experience.
 It centralizes data in a single location, enabling responsible buying while driving transparency.
-Globally, we have utilized the Hub to conduct approximately 5,000 sustainability assessments to better understand our suppliers' ESG performance.
+Globally, in fiscal 2024, we conducted approximately 6,000 sustainability assessments to better understand our suppliers' ESG performance.
 Further, the Sustainability Assessment allows us to identify which human rights and environmental issues are most likely to appear in our supply chain and proactively prioritize and address them.